judytuna/taipei/README.md

 ## Free WiFi

 Sign up an account from [TPE-Free](https://www.tpe-free.tw/tpe/tpe_step1_en.aspx).
 Most of the public places (shopping mall, library and Metro stations) have TPE-Free.
+You'll need to enter a mobile phone number and get a confirmation code via SMS in order to set up your TPE-Free account.

 And also, you can use [iTaiwan](https://itaiwan.gov.tw/en/index.php).
 It will be available at some public places like post office or local government.
+If you're not a Taiwanese citizen, you can sign up at their [Traveler's Registration Page](http://itaiwan.taiwan.net.tw/FitTravelRegister.aspx) with your passport number.

 ## Tipping